SujalChoudhari/BetaTrader/core/trading-core/README.md

 Unlike the rest of the system (gateways, APIs, analytics), which deal with communication or presentation, the Trading Core handles the *critical path* of execution.
 It operates fully **in-memory** for nanosecond-to-microsecond-level speed.

-You can think of it as a **real-time micro-exchange**: a private marketplace where all client orders are matched.

 ---